About the course

 Your school-based learning experiences will be grounded in a central training programme run by experts in adult education and based at our main site, City College Norwich.
 You will be supported by an experienced team of higher education professionals who are at the heart of teaching in Norfolk.

 Your subject knowledge development must take centre stage throughout your training.
 This is why at the NTTC, in addition to your course leaders and school-based mentors, you will also have access to our pool of ‘Go-To’ subject specialists.
 These are practicing experts from within our partnership who currently teach your subject in an 11-19 setting and therefore perfectly qualified to support you.

-Over the last four years, 100% of our graduates secured employment for their Newly Qualified Teacher year before the end of the programme.
+Over the last five years, 100% of our graduates secured employment for their Newly Qualified Teacher year before the end of the programme.
 We believe that this demonstrates NTTC’s commitment to ensuring that you are well prepared to present yourself at interview.

 We are dedicated to you and your future in this dynamic and rewarding profession and this is proven by results which are above the national average.

 As part of City College Norwich, we are committed to ensuring that all our trainees have equal access to the learning opportunities we provide.
 As part of a larger college, we also have the facilities to be able to support trainees throughout our programme.
 We feel it is important that applicants disclose any particular needs they might have both on their application and at interview.

 This way we can ensure that we have productive conversations with you and tailor your training year to suit your need.
 All of our partner schools are well equipped to support our trainees.